tophertimzen/docker-historian/README.md

 # Docker Historian

-Python script to recover Docker file from an image
+Python script to recover Docker file from an image.

-Needs python-docker to run.
+Needs `python-py` to run.

 ```
 virtualenv -p python venv